-- 1.1 The first national pension scheme specially designed for Firefighters was introduced in 1926.
-As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme (Wales) 2015 are reviewed and amended from time to time to reflect changes in the nature of the service, and society as a whole.
+- 1.1 As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme (Wales) 2015 are reviewed and amended from time to time to reflect changes in the nature of the service, and society as a whole.
 The Firefighters' Pension Scheme (Wales) 2015 came into effect in April 2015.
-The previous Schemes continue in force for Firefighters where appropriate terms are met. - 1.2 The Firefighters' Pension Scheme (Wales) 2015 is a statutory, public service pension scheme made under section 34 of the Fire and Rescue Services Act 2004.
+The previous Schemes continue in effect for firefighters where appropriate terms are met. - 1.2 The Firefighters' Pension Scheme (Wales) 2015 is a statutory, public service pension scheme made under section 34 of the Fire and Rescue Services Act 2004.
 Unlike occupational pension schemes in the private sector, it does not have trustees.
 Also, it does not have the usual type of pension fund found in the private sector which uses investments to help meet its liabilities.
-Although each Fire & Rescue Authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes - 1.3 The Authority does not have the power to invest the money as would normally be the case with a pension fund.
-If the fund has insufficient money to meet all of its pension liabilities, the Secretary of State will
+Although each fire and rescue authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes - 1.3 The authority does not have the power to invest the money as would normally be the case with a pension fund.
+If the fund has insufficient money to meet all of its pension liabilities, Welsh Ministers will make up the shortfall; if the fund is in surplus, Welsh Ministers will take the excess to cover any shortfall in the funds of other authorities.

-- make up the shortfall; if the fund is in surplus, the Secretary of State will take the excess to cover any shortfall in the funds of other authorities. - 1.4 Social Security rules can have an impact on the way pension schemes work.
-The Firefighters' Pension Scheme (Wales) 2015 is "contracted out" of the State Second Pension arrangements, i.e. the additional element of pension paid on top of the Basic State Retirement Pension.
-To be given contracted out status a pension scheme has to meet certain minimum requirements.
-Members of a contracted out scheme pay a lower, contracted out rate of National Insurance contributions. - 1.5 Her Majesty's Revenue and Customs give certain tax concessions to "registered" pension schemes.
+- 1.4 Her Majesty's Revenue and Customs give certain tax concessions to "registered" pension schemes.
 The Firefighters' Pension Scheme (Wales) 2015 is such a scheme.
-This means that contributions paid and benefits accrued, provided they are within certain limits, are exempt from tax charges. - 1.6 Like all other pension schemes, the Firefighters' Pension Scheme (Wales) 2015 must comply with Pension Acts although, as a public service scheme, it is exempt from some requirements.
+This means that contributions paid and benefits accrued, provided they are within certain limits, are exempt from tax charges. - 1.5 Like all other pension schemes, the Firefighters' Pension Scheme (Wales) 2015 must comply with Pension Acts although, as a public service scheme, it is exempt from some requirements.

 - 2.1 Governance requirements are set out in the Public Service Pensions Act 2013 puts in place the legislative framework for the new governance arrangements for public services pension schemes.
 This includes the establishment of a "Local Pension Board".
-Due to the devolved nature of Firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the Firefighters' Pension Scheme (Wales) 2015. - 2.2 South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme (Wales) 2015 which came into being on 1 April 2015. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the Firefighters' Pension Scheme (Wales) 2015 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 a summary of the Key features of the Firefighters' Pension Scheme (Wales) 2015.
+Due to the devolved nature of firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the Firefighters' Pension Scheme (Wales) 2015. - 2.2 South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme (Wales) 2015 which came into being on 1 April 2015. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the Firefighters' Pension Scheme (Wales) 2015 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 a summary of the Key features of the Firefighters' Pension Scheme (Wales) 2015.